arun-kr-reddy/notes/cplusplus.md

 ### inheritance
 - **inheritance:** is the capability of a class (child) to inherit/derive data & functions from other classes (parent)
-six special functions & private members are not inherited from base/parent class
+six special functions & private members will not be inherited from base class
   ```cpp
   class rectangleClass
   {